sjwild/sjwild.github.io/_posts/2022-01-25-how-correlated-predictors-inflate-standard-errors.markdown

 ```

-Intuitively, we find the inverse of a matrix by finding the row operations that "undo" the row operations necessary to transform the identiy matrix into XtX.
-The identiy matrix, recall, is ones on the diagonal and zeros everywhere else.
+Intuitively, we find the inverse of a matrix by finding the row operations that "undo" the row operations necessary to transform the identity matrix into XtX.
+The identity matrix, recall, is ones on the diagonal and zeros everywhere else.

 ```R
 > diag(4)